yashwanthmg/gemini_pro_chat/outputs/op1.md

-// Tell express we're using ejs for views
+// Tell express were using ejs for views

 app.set('view engine', 'ejs');